 Lastly, I’ve also chosen Pandan Valley, a real landmark in the Ulu Pandan area.
 It might be a seemingly odd choice, but I do feel that Pandan Valley has a lot of merits for an own stay development for parents with young kids.
-This 1978 development had a latest transaction at $1,488 psf, representing just a 18% premium for Ki Residences, a new launch project.
+This 1978 development had the latest transaction at $1,488 psf, representing just an 18% premium for Ki Residences, a new launch project.
 Sure, you might not get that huge expanse of space at Pandan Valley, but you will still get an 80/20 allocation to facilities and brand new ones to speak of.
-Let’s also not forget that the units at Pandan Valley are pretty massive, which will translate to an higher overall quantum as well.
+Let’s also not forget that the units at Pandan Valley are pretty massive, which will translate to a higher overall quantum as well.

 |Bedroom Type||Est Maintenance Fees Monthly|

 |3 Bedroom Premium||$406|

 Maintenance fees wise for the 2 Bedroom units they are on the upper end if you were to consider it as a mass-market development.
 It is a natural consequence because of the 80/20 land split and the number of facilities and landscaping that has to be maintained.

 Going by that, the maintenance fees for the bigger units 4 Bedroom and up are actually very palatable overall.

 There are 3 development plans in the vicinity of Ki Residences that’s set to bring greater vibrancy to this area.